workshops

 LOCAL INVESTMENT 101 WORKSHOPS

-Local Investment 101 Video-Only Version: To register, please contact jen@thelocalcrowd.com.
+Local Investment 101 Course: To register, please visit this page or contact jen@thelocalcrowd.com.

 Local Investment 101 Video-Only Version: If you have an Eventbrite ticket, you can access the videos and workshop materials by clicking here.